frankban/django-endless-pagination/doc/javascript.rst

     {% endblock %}

-Avoid enabling Ajax to one or more paginations
+Avoid enabling Ajax on one or more paginations
 ----------------------------------------------

 Before: